EnriqueMF/doorbell-ai-detection/orangepi/README.md

 MODEL_PATH=/opt/doorbell_detector/models/doorbell_model.h5
 ```

+**Important Notes:**
+1. For security reasons, always ensure that `.env` files are not committed to your repository.
+2. The MQTT configuration is REQUIRED for the system to function.
+Make sure you have a running MQTT broker before proceeding with the installation.
-**Important Note:** For security reasons, always ensure that `.env` files are not committed to your repository.
-The project includes a `.env.example` file that can be used as a template, but you should configure the actual variables in the `setup.sh` script before running it.
+3. The project includes a `.env.example` file that can be used as a template, but you should configure the actual variables in the `setup.sh` script before running it.

 To find the correct audio device index, you can run:
 ```bash